getcarina/getcarina.com/_posts/2015-11-20-fallout-4-service-discovery-and-relay.md

 }
 ```

-Once our `fakeClient` is connected, we're ready to register the handler for data
+After the `fakeClient` is connected, we're ready to register the handler for data
 from the `client`.
 We'll send data on from `client` to the `fakeClient`, which
 sends it on to the Fallout 4 server.